wp-plugins/facebook-profile-theme/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Log in to the Facebook Developer application: http://www.facebook.com/developers/
 1. Create a new application, more info: http://developers.facebook.com/get_started.php
+1. Note down the App ID
+1. Choose an App Namespace (your blog will be visible on http://apps.facebook.com/namespace) and fill the other `Basic Info` fields
+1. In the section `Select how your app integrates with Facebook` select `Website`, `App on Facebook` and `Page Tab`
-1. In the `Advanced` tab, set the application type to `website`
+1. In the `Website` section, set `Site URL` to your blog's URL
-1. In the `Canvas` tab, set the `Canvas Callback URL` to your blog's URL and `Render Method` to `FBML`
+1. In the `App on Facebook` section, set `Canvas URL` to your blog's URL and `Secure Canvas URL` to the secure version of your blog (you will need an SSL certificate)
-1. In the `Profiles` tab, give a name to your profile tab (your blog's name for example) and set the `Tab URL` field to `index.php`
+1. In the `Page Tab`section choose `Page Tab Name` (your blog's name for example) and set the `Page Tab URL`and `Secure Page Tab URL` to `?from_page`
-1. Make sure to activate the `New Data Permissions` migration option on the `Migrations` tab
+1. In the `Advanced` tab set the `App Type` to `Web`, make sure the sandox mode is disabled and activate all migration options
+1. Then in the `Canvas Settings` section set `Canvas Type` as `IFrame`, `Canvas Width` as `Fixed (760px)` and `Canvas Height` to `Settable (Default: 800px)`
+1. Set other options at your liking
+1. Go to the plugin configuration page (wp-admin/options-general.php?page=fbprofile_options), fill the App ID and press `Save Changes`

-To add your blog to your profile tab:
+To add your blog to your page tab:

-1. Go to the application profile page
+1. Go to the application profile page (http://www.facebook.com/profile.php?id=APP_ID)
-1. Click on the `Go to Application` button
+1. Click on the `Add to my page` link
 1. Authorize the application, you will be redirected to the profile page
 1. Click again on the `Go to Application` button
 1. Click on the `Add profile tab` button at the top of the page